tibel/Kinda.Licensing/README.md

 # Kinda.Licensing
-Some kind of Software Licensing Framework
+Some kind of software licensing library